cloudmesh-book/book-latex-2018/cloud-clusters/chapters/icloud/course/fundamentals.md

 -   What is hard to do?

-Introduction - Part O - Storage {#s:cloud-fundamentals-o}
+Introduction - Part O - Storage
 -------------------------------

 \video{Cloud}{19:22}{Part O - Storage}{https://drive.google.com/open?id=1_A51jrlzKYKhQvefXbJPs0J4GiCCQ1et}